wangshenguiuc/OnClass/docs/source/Tutorial.rst

-Tutorial
+How to run OnClass
 =========

-Here, we provide an introduction of how to use OnClass.
-We are going to train a model on all FACS cells from Tabula Muris Senis (TMS) and then predict the cell types of all droplet cells in TMS.
-By using this example, you can see how OnClass embeds the Cell Ontology, reads gene expression data, uses the pretrained model, and makes the prediction on new cells.
+To run OnClass, please first install OnClass, download datasets and then change file paths in `config.py <https://github.com/wangshenguiuc/OnClass/blob/master/run_OnClass_example.py>`__

+We provide a `run_OnClass_example.py <https://github.com/wangshenguiuc/OnClass/blob/master/run_OnClass_example.py>`__ and Jupyter notebook as an example to run OnClass.
+This script trains an OnClass model on all cells from one Lemur dataset, saves that model to a model file, then use this model to classify cells from another Lemur dataset.

-Cell type annotation (Use the pretrained model)
+Cell type annotation (`run_OnClass_example.py <https://github.com/wangshenguiuc/OnClass/blob/master/run_OnClass_example.py>`__)
 ----------------

 The script `AnnotateTMS.py <https://github.com/wangshenguiuc/OnClass/blob/master/scripts/CellTypeAnnotation/AnnotateTMS.py>`__ for transferring cell type annotation is at our `GitHub <https://github.com/wangshenguiuc/OnClass/blob/master/scripts/CellTypeAnnotation/AnnotateTMS.py>`__ We provide a pretrained model in our data repo, which was trained on all FACS cells in tabula muris senis.